12 Meaningful Ways To Get Involved In Your Community

 8. Organize a Block Party

-While we may know our neighbors from a friendly conversation while getting the mail or waving as you pass them on your way to work, not many individuals have close ties or friendships with their neighbors.
-One way to get to know the people who live on either side of you or down the street is to host a block party.
+While we may know our neighbors from a friendly conversation while getting the mail or waving as you pass them on your way to work, not many millennials have close ties with their neighbors.
+One way to get to know the people who live near you is to host a block party.

-9. Check out your Community Calendar for Upcoming Events
+9. Check out your Community Calendar

 10. Beautify the City